PatrickKinnear/skein-dimensions/README.md

 pip install pandas

+*Requirements* Sage v9.2 or higher; Python v3.7 or higher.

 *Interactive Mode*
 You will be prompted for an SL_2(Z)-matrix and an integer n, where n gives the number of levels to search through in a triangular shell (see description), to